adri188/Kickstarter_Analysis/README.md

 | 45000-49999 | 1              |
 | > 50000     | 16             |

-Using data table to support this analysis better
 * Majority of projects (~70%) had goals <5000
-* Lousie campaign with a  goal of 10000 had a 50% chance of being succesful based on the data
+* Lousie campaign with a  goal of 10000 had a 50% chance of being succesful based on the goal data.

 ### Challenges and Difficulties Encountered

+-Excel had difficulties handling the file, froze a couple of times.

-Some of the challenges that could be experienced
+>>Some of the challenges that could be experienced:
-- Doubole counting data on formulas
+- Double counting data on formulas
-- not setting correct statements, not locking cells
+- Not setting correct statements, not locking cells
-- while analyzing data and making statements there are more factor that should be taking into consideration.
+- While analyzing data and making statements there are more factors that should be taking into consideration than only looking at the trend.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+  1. There is a correlation on succesful campaigns and launch date indicating that around May-Jun there are higher chances of success.
+  2. There is no correlation between failed campaigns and launch date

 - What can you conclude about the Outcomes based on Goals?

+  1. Majority of Campaigns had goals between 1000-4999 and campaigns with goals < 5000 were the most succesful with a 75% rate.
+  2. Higher goals in general will reduce the success rate of the campaigns, except for a few exceptions that could be looked in detail.

 - What are some limitations of this dataset?
+  1. There are come inconsistencies in data entry for goal- ( not standardized) -  as some are per person/donation and others are total.
+Which could impact   analysis
+  2. Data is from 2009-2017 might not reflect current behavior

 - What are some other possible tables and/or graphs that we could create?

-### Initial Analysis
+  1. US Specific Trends
+  2. Lenght of campaign vs Pledged.

+## Initial Analysis- From Module 1

 ![ParentCategories](https://user-images.githubusercontent.com/102937320/162594175-5971f464-bb83-4ddb-9413-de5f3c69edcc.png)

-* Theater category for crowdfunding shows a higher number of successful campaigns
+* Theater category for crowdfunding is the most popular category and shows a higher number of successful campaigns.

 ![US_Categories](https://user-images.githubusercontent.com/102937320/162594174-6d96d00a-2aa3-47cf-b929-559744dec061.jpg)